OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md

 ## Next steps

-Learn about [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md) and [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md) which all use tags as a fundamental building block.
+Learn aboutÂ [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md) andÂ [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md)Â which all use tags as a fundamental building block.